 Pharmacy Services' clients include employers, insurance companies, unions, and other health care plan sponsors.
 The segment makes direct sales of its prescription drugs through its mail service dispensing pharmacies.
 It also sells indirectly through its retail pharmacy network.

-CVS Health has enjoyed steady revenue growth since 2010.
-Revenue rose by 10% to $139.4 billion in 2014, thanks mostly to double-digit growth in the Pharmacy Services segment as new business volume rose on its own and through the recent acquisitions of Coram and Specialty Connect.
-Retail pharmacy sales also increased by 3%, both from same-store sales and net revenues from new and acquired stores, which helped add to the top line.
+The health company's revenue jumped 10% to $153.29 billion during 2015, thanks mostly to 13% growth in the Pharmacy Services segment on new client business, higher new-product sales volumes, and the addition of specialty pharmacy operations of Omnicare.
+Retail/LTC sales also increased by 6%, both from same-store sales and net revenues from new and acquired stores, which helped add to the top line.